Berlin Brandenburg Airport: Terminal 1

 The U-shaped main terminal building of Berlin Brandenburg Airport, named Terminal 1 and consisting of sections A, B (01-25), C and D, was designed by gmp architects.
 They are the same company that designed the hexagonal Terminal A at Tegel Airport, which opened in 1974.
 At BER, the terminal sits between the two runways, creating a so-called midfield airport above the underground train station.
 The terminal has four public levels, designated 0, 1, 2 and 3.

-The check-in area is located in the public area at Level 1 and houses 118 counters organised in eight clusters, called check-in isles.
+The check-in area is located in the public area at Level 1 and houses 118 counters organised in eight clusters, called check-in aisles.
 Planners anticipate that a significant number of passengers will use the more than 100 self check-in machines that will be installed.
 Additionally, by May 2015, two extensions had been added to both sides of the main check-in area, containing 12 more check-in counters and eight security lanes each to avoid overcrowding of the main hall.

 The airside area will be accessible only to ticketed and screened passengers.
 Securitas Germany will staff the 35 screening stations.
 BER is equipped with 25 jet bridges with another 85 aircraft stands on the apron.
 The boarding and arrival areas are divided into three piers with the main pier 715 m long, and the north and south piers at 350 m each.
 The main pier contains 16 jet-bridges; all but one have two levels, thus, separating arriving and departing passengers.
 Level 1 is intended for Schengen Area passengers (gates A01–A20, B01–B20), while Level 2 (gates C01–C19, D01–D17) is for non-Schengen passengers.
 Eight of the gates can accommodate wide-body aircraft, and one gate has been designed to accommodate the Airbus A380.
 The apron has sufficient space to allow installation of a dual jetway allowing a quick boarding and disembarking process.
 A mezzanine (Level Z) at gates A21–22 and B21 allows for additional pre-boarding security checks for high-risk flights to the United States and Israel.
 Lufthansa operates an airport lounge at the north end of the main pier (gate B20), which will also be open for passengers of the respective alliance partners.
 An airport-operated lounge is located at the south end of the main pier (gate A20), which is contracted by most of the non-Star Alliance carriers operating from T1.

 The south pier was reserved for near-exclusive use of defunct Air Berlin and its Oneworld partners.
 The south terminal contains nine single-storey jet bridges (gates A30–A38).
 The north pier features a more minimalist design compared to the other two piers.
 This is to meet the demands of low-cost carriers and has no jetbridges but boarding gates (B30–45) with direct apron access.

 Major operators at Terminal 1 are easyJet, the Lufthansa Group, Condor, Aegean Airlines, Air France–KLM, British Airways, Turkish Airlines, United Airlines and Qatar Airways, amongst others.